 These realities make it important to regularly assess and modify the car allowance or reimbursement rate.
 Otherwise, in times of rapidly increasing inflation and fuel costs, employees will take measures to protect their income on their own – measures that will not likely benefit the company.

 Ensuring labor code compliance

-Given the expenses that come with labor code violations, it’s important to take steps now to avoid future complications.
+Given the expenses that come with labor code violations, and given the current level of inflation and gas prices, it’s important to take steps now to avoid future complications.
 For an immediate fix, follow these two quick and easy steps: